 Proposal :

 It is proposed that beam locations must be carefully chosen so that they provide an unbiased estimate of the average EIRP.
 An example of such a location for 25 beams is provided above.
-This method may be adopted by RAN4
+This method may be adopted by RAN4.

 Steps to calculate the Confidence Interval: